JuliaLang/julia/doc/src/manual/getting-started.md

 ```

 If you already know Julia a bit, you might want to peek ahead at [Performance Tips](@ref man-performance-tips) and [Workflow Tips](@ref man-workflow-tips).

+## Important Terminology

+One of the potentially difficult parts of learning a new language and joining a new community is understanding the important terms people use.
+We have created a non-exhaustive list of important terms you might want to briefly glance over in case you see it used elsewhere.
+As always, we try to limit unnecessary acronyms but the ones in the forthcoming link are commonly used.
+Check out the [Julia Community Glossary](https://github.com/JuliaCommunity/StartHere.jl#glossary).